 At present, both primary and secondary schools in Cardiff host specialist resource base provision.
-Some are designated to support children with complex learning needs who require a specialist curriculum taught in a small class environment; some are designated for learners with autism or hearing impairments who require specialist support to access mainstream learning, with access to a nurturing base for some learning and unstructured time.
+These are designated to support children with complex learning needs and/or autism who require a specialist curriculum taught in a small class environment and some are designated for learners with autism or hearing impairments who require specialist support to access mainstream learning, with access to a nurturing base for some learning and unstructured time.